callstack/react-native-testing-library/website/docs/MigrationV12.md

 # Breaking changes

 ## 1. All queries exclude elements hidden from accessibility by default
 Elements that are hidden from accessiblity, e.g. elements on non-active screen when using React Navigation, now will not be matched by default by all queries.
-This the effect of switch default value for global config option `defaultIncludeHiddenElements`(api#defaultincludehiddenelements-option) to `false`.
+This is the effect of switching the default value for global config option `defaultIncludeHiddenElements`(api#defaultincludehiddenelements-option) to `false`.

 Previous behaviour of matching hidden elements can be enabled on query level using [includeHiddenElements](api-queries#includehiddenelements-option) query options or globally using `defaultIncludeHiddenElements`(api#defaultincludehiddenelements-option) configuration option.